thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 ## Configuring state for Energy Meter

-Let's proceed to configure the state for the "Energy Meter" device.
-We will add two widgets: one to display power consumption per hour, and another to display power consumption data over the last 12 hours.
+Let&#39;s move on to configuring the state for the "Energy Meter" device.
+We will add two widgets: one to display the total energy consumption for the current day and another to display historical data on hourly energy consumption for the current day.

-### Power consumption per hour
+### Current power consumption

-To display power consumption per hour, we will use the "Power consumption card" widget from the "Industrial widgets" widget bundle:
+To display power consumption, use the "Power consumption card" widget from the "Industrial widgets" bundle:

-{% include images-gallery.html imageCollection="power-consumption-per-hour-1" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="power-consumption-card-1" showListImageTitles="true" %}

 ### Power consumption chart

-The next widget we will add is a "Range chart".
-A feature of this widget is that the line color on the chart is colored according to the range in which the value falls.
+To display historical data on hourly energy consumption, we will add the "Range chart" widget.
-This widget will visualize data on power consumption over the last 12 hours.
+The unique feature of this widget is that changes in data values on the graph are visualized using configurable color ranges.

 {% include images-gallery.html imageCollection="power-consumption-range-chart-1" showListImageTitles="true" %}

-Now you can monitor hourly power consumption and power consumption data for the last 12 hours.
+Now you can monitor the total energy consumption for the current day and track historical data on hourly energy consumption for the current day.

 {% include images-gallery.html imageCollection="energy-meter-state-final" %}

 ## Configuring state for Water Flow Meter

 Finally, we will configure the state for the "Water Flow Meter" device.
-We will add a card widget to display the average water consumption per hour, a chart widget to display water consumption data over the last 12 hour, and the device's battery level widget.
+This will include a card widget to display the total water consumption for the current day, a chart widget to show historical data on hourly water consumption, and a battery level widget for the device.

-### Water consumption per hour
+###  Current water consumption

-To visualize hourly water consumption, you can use any card widget and customize it.
-In this example, we will use the "Power consumption card" widget from the "Industrial widgets" widgets bundle and configure it according to our needs.
+If you need to display specific data but cannot find a suitable widget in the available bundles, you can customize any widget to fit your needs.
+Let’s take the "Flow rate card" widget from the "Industrial widgets" bundle as an example and configure it to display water consumption.

 {% include images-gallery.html imageCollection="water-consumption-per-hour-1" showListImageTitles="true" %}